pbollhorn/boardfolio-frontend/README.md

 The frontend is built with React 19 and Vite.

-## Setup instructions on your local computer:
+## Setup instructions on your local computer

 1. Clone down this repo: `git clone https://github.com/pbollhorn/boardfolio-frontend`
 2. Go into directory: `cd boardfolio-frontend`